kelsey-sorrels/roguelike-tutorial-2018/lessons/week04.md

             let move_target = path[1];
 ```

-Okay, so, now every single turn every player in the game will move towards the
+Okay, so, now every single turn every creature in the game will move towards the
 player as best as it can, from an unlimited distance away.
 This will be... not
 fast.
 A* is not cheap as your search space goes up, and we've got a sizable map.
 The final game won't have enemies pathing from unlimited distance though, and if